 We are using Slack as our communications and collaboration platform so Slack is the platform you should use when engaging with DT&L issues.
 If you need to discuss something we can meet in person during my office hours, you can DM me in Slack or via Slack video conference.

-If you completed the deliverables you found here then you are already part of our Slack team.
+If you completed the deliverables you found here then you are already part of our Slack workspace.

 This course is an elective for those students who are pursuing the Minor in Legal Studies and/or a concentration or certificate in Information Technology Management.
 The course will examine the implications of disruptive technologies and digital transformation on the law.
 The objective is not to teach business students how to be a lawyer or IT professional, but rather to teach students how to become more legally astute so they can handle with confidence the legal aspects of management.

 There are no required texts for this course.
 All of the materials required this semester are described in or linked from this syllabus.